RuihanZhang2015/RuihanZhang2015.github.io/CV.md

 ### Jan.2018-Mar.2018 The electrophysiological properties of maturing hippocampal neurons

-University of Cambridge, Cambridge, UK [Research Project]
+University of Cambridge, Dept. of Physiology, Development and Neuroscience, Cambridge, UK [Research Project]

-- Visiting student, Dept. of Physiology, Development and Neuroscience

-- Topics: The electrophysiological properties of maturing hippocampal neurons

 - Advisor: Ole Paulsen, MD, PhD

-- Highlights: It is very kind of Prof. Old Paulsen to let me learn electrophysiology!
-After two weeks of learning whole-cell patch clamping on cell culture, I patched hippocampal neurons of different cell types and developmental stages from both sides.
-Then I wrote MATLAB scripts to analyze their electrophysiological properties from raw traces I collected.
+- Patched hippocampal neurons of different cell types and developmental stages from both hemisphere with whole-cell patch clamping on cell culture,

+- Developed an algorithm in MATLAB to analyze neural electrophysiological properties from collected electrophysiological data.

 <br>